kkloberdanz/Vigenerecipher/README.txt

                and creates an output file (specified from command line) with the encrypted text

+               The cipher takes in a key, and shifts the letters of the plaintext according to the letters of the key to generate the encrypted text

+               The key I used to test the program is: tesla

 File         : main.cpp

 Usage        : To encipher: